 The foundation of the prohibited transaction rules are based on the premise that investments involving IRA and related parties are handled in a way that benefits the retirement account and not the IRA owner.
 The rules prohibit transactions between the IRA and certain individuals known as “disqualified persons”.
 The outline for these rules can be found in Internal Revenue Code Section 4975.

-Below is a summary of the most significant prohibited transaction cases since 2013.
+Below is a summary of the most significant self-directed prohibited transaction cases since 2013.

 ELLIS v.
 COMM., Cite as 115 AFTR 2d 2015-2072 (787 F.3d 1213), Code Sec(s) 4975; 408; 72; 61; 72; 7491, (CA8), 06/05/2015

 The Tax Court held that Mr. Ellis/general manager of a used car business/LLC, which was held 98% by IRA engaged in prohibited transaction under IRC Section 4975 when he caused the corporation to pay him compensation.
 The Court held that Mr. Ellis, as IRA’s fiduciary and beneficial shareholder, engaged in an indirect transfer of IRA’s income and assets for his own benefit in violation of IRC Section 4975(c)(1)(D) and indirectly dealt with such income and assets for his own interest or his own account in violation of IRC Section 4975(c)(1)(E).